-Your Authorized Dealer or other Intermediary, or any other person that provides services to you, may charge you additional fees or commissions other than those disclosed in the Prospectus.
-Shareholders should contact their Authorized Dealer or other Intermediary, or any other person that provides services to you, for more information about the Additional Payments or Additional Services they receive and any potential conflicts of interest, as well as for information regarding any fees and/or commissions it charges.
+Your Intermediary, or any other person that provides services to you, may charge you additional fees or commissions other than those disclosed in the Prospectuses.
+Shareholders should contact their Intermediary, or any other person that provides services to you, for more information about the Additional Payments or Additional Services they receive and any potential conflicts of interest, as well as for information regarding any fees and/or commissions it charges.
 For additional questions, please contact Goldman Sachs Funds at 1-800-621-2550.